cffiebigc/bci-fb-bot/README.md

 ![webhook setup](./docs/webhook_setup.png)

 > :tada: Congrats!
 Your bot is connected to Facebook!
 You can start working on it.

-## Default actions

-There are 2 bot actions integrated with APIs from BCI:
-- `Indicadores`: Get the financial indicators on demand
-- `Descuentos cercanos`: Request the user location and display the 3 nearest discounts

 # Deployment